yuriyyakym/awai/docs/docs/family-state.md

 const activePersonIdState = state(ID1);
 const namesFamily = familyState(initializer);

-const activePerson = selector(
+const activePersonState = selector( [activePersonIdState, namesFamily],
-  [activePersonIdState, namesFamily],
   (activePersonId, _namesStates) => {
     return namesFamily.getNode(activePersonId).getPromise();
   },
 );

-activePerson.get(); // 'John'
+activePersonState.get(); // 'John'

 await activePersonIdState.set(ID2);

-activePerson.get(); // 'Andrew'
+activePersonState.get(); // 'Andrew'
 ```

 :::note
 Notice how `_namesStates` is ignored in selector predicate.
+In this example this argument is added only for clarity, that this argument is passed by selector.
-It is a recommended practice to access node via `getNode` method, since it is safer in case if node does not exists yet.
+It is a recommended to access node via `getNode` method, since it is safer in case if node does not exists yet.
 :::